alphacharlie/nano-bike-alarm/README.md

 ## Hardware
 Thefollowing hardware is used in this project-
- - Arduino Nano V3
+ - Arduino Pro Mini @ 3V, 8MHz
  - MPU6050 accelerometer breakout
  - MFRC-522 RFID reader
  - Mifare 1K classic PICC RFID cards
  - Adafruit FONA-808 GSM/GPRS/GPS mdoule
  - 3.7V lipo flat pack battery with JST-PH connector
- - 3V->5V Boost power supply (about $5 on ebay)

 ## Wiring
 Each component used in this sketch has a different communication protocol.
 The FONA uses serial, the MPU uses I2C and the MFRC uses SPI.
 The only points on the Arduino that have multiple connections are 5V and Gnd.
 So it is possible to wire point-to-point without pin-headers and end up with a pretty small package.
 (Small enough to hide inside a bicycle seat anyway...)

-See WiringDiagram.png for wiring details.
+More about the hardware for this project on it's Hackaday page - https://hackaday.io/project/6382-nano-bike-alarm

 ## Prerequisites
 This sketch uses the following Arduino Libraries and will not compile without them-